By: Suanne Kowal-Connelly, MD, FAAP

 the many benefits of play, but also getting to know your child better and strengthening the parent-child bond.
 For starters, your role can actually be quite minimal and the play you undertake can be almost any activity.

-Here are ten ideas that your preschooler will adore.
+Here are a dozen old-school play ideas that your preschooler will adore.

-Bonus: You don't need much time or expensive lessons or toys to participate in any of the activities listed!
+Bonus: You don't need much time or expensive lessons or toys to participate in any of the activities!

 Limbo: Bring a broom stick outside and ask two older children or adults hold the ends.
 Have the children go under the stick without touching it.
 If the stick is touched, then that child is out.
 After everyone has had a turn, the stick can be gradually lowered in increments.
 This can be done to music, too, if available.